-The review session for this class will be at a time to be determined, probably Wednesday, 9/25.
+The review session for this class will be at a time to be determined, probably Monday, 9/24.
+Note that most semesters this has been MWF.
+Therefore, your test will be longer than old tests.

 In general, for the chapters on different countries, I will be asking about how different countries fit or fail to fit the model that is applied to them.
 I will also ask about how those deviations help and/or hurt the functioning of the economy.
 I will not ask about specific numbers like the percentage of government revenue derived from the income tax.
 However, knowing some statistics about the current situation will be expected for some questions.
 For example, it would be helpful to know what the big problems are in the countries.
 For the theory chapters, I will ask about the theories underpinning the models, how the model works, and what are the problems are with the models.